-With our corners folded into the LED strip we laid out the design and started measuring the final dimensions.
-A metal hacksaw and a miter box was all we needed to match those dimensions to the profile with some 45 degree cuts.
-I was surprised to be honest – I hadn’t sawed through aluminium before and it went really smoothly.
+With our corners folded into the LED strip, we laid out the design and started measuring the final dimensions.
+A metal hacksaw and a miter box were all we needed to match those dimensions to the profile with some 45-degree cuts.
+I was surprised, to be honest – I hadn’t sawed through aluminium before and it went really smoothly.
 But we’d later find out there was still a lot of roughness to my cuts that would make it hard for the corners to line up smoothly, so if you’re building one: now would be a great time for you to properly finish and level the edges with a file or sander or something.

 Now we needed to design our connectors.
 We created a first iteration printed in rubber-like TPU that we could just easily push into the profiles without dealing with the specific shape, but when we picked the frame up they sagged under the weight.
 We needed something more solid and fitted to the profile that would take the weight.

 My girlfriend started designing new iterations of the connector to fit the slots in the aluminium profile, tracing the shape outline from the vendor.
 This time we printed in good old standard PLA.
 After a few different versions to get the fit just right, things were looking good.
 Vertical space was tight, considering the folded LED strip needed to go underneath, but it fit!
 During testing, they worked SO much better – no sag or flex at all – but it was clear they could still come loose over time due to gravity’s pull.
 The profile and connectors would need to be joined permanently with glue.